Summary and Schedule

 - Easily install Python on macOS, Linux, and Windows operating systems.

-- Manage package dependencies for a Python project without worrying about version conflicts.
+- Manage dependencies for a Python project without worrying about version conflicts.

 - Install Python packages as command line tools.